About our Ontario Health Team

 A closer look ...

-The FLA OHT is made up of a partners from different Networks, as shown in each circle.
+The FLA OHT is made up of a partners from different Networks, as shown in each section.
 Partners may be part of more than one network.

 The Networks are centered on the needs of people they provide for, made up of services and agencies who deliver care in a particular area of our health and wellness system.